cmusatyalab/faceswap/doc/FaceSwap/docs/index.md

 #### Access Disk Image Content

 If you want to customize the content of the image, the default username:password is **faceswap-admin:faceswap-admin**.
+Password-based ssh in Cloudlet images are by default turned on.
 You're advised to change the password as soon as you gain access.

 The log file of FaceSwap is at /var/log/FaceSwap.log